Brian Bedford (gridiron football)

-Brian Allen Bedford (born June 29, 1965) is an American former professional football wide receiver in the National Football League (NFL) for the San Diego Chargers.
-He also was a member of the Toronto Argonauts and BC Lions in the Canadian Football League (CFL).
-He played college football at the University of California.
+Brian Allen Bedford (born June 29, 1965) is an American former professional football player who was a wide receiver for the Toronto Argonauts and BC Lions in the Canadian Football League (CFL).
+He played college football for the California Golden Bears.

 Early life

 Bedford attended C. K. McClatchy High School.
 He received Bee All-Metro honors at quarterback as a senior.
 In basketball, he set the national high school record for season field-goal percentage as a senior.

-He accepted a football scholarship from the University of California.
+He accepted a football scholarship from the University of California, Berkeley.
 He was considered a dual-threat at quarterback, with the ability to both pass and run.
-As a freshman, he was a backup behind Gale Gilbert.
+As a freshman with the Golden Bears, he was a backup behind Gale Gilbert.

 As a sophomore, he was a mostly a backup behind Kevin Brown, but still had a chance to start a few games.
-In the season finale against Stanford University, he replaced an ineffective Brown with the team trailing 0-24 at halftime.
+In the season finale against Stanford, he replaced an ineffective Brown with the team trailing 0-24 at halftime.
 Bedford led a remarkable third quarter comeback that put the Golden Bears in a position to win the game, but sprained his ankle while celebrating a touchdown, forcing him to miss most of the fourth quarter and having to watch kicker Leland Rix miss a late 30-yard field goal in a 22-24 loss.
 During the season, he tallied 46-of-103 completions for 627 passing yards, 157 rushing yards, 2 passing touchdowns, 6 rushing touchdowns and 7 interceptions.

 As a junior, he was named the starting quarterback.
 In the season opener, he completed 4-of-16 attempts for 32 yards in a 15-21 loss against Boston College.
 He was replaced 4 games into the season with true freshman Troy Taylor.
 Taylor suffered a broken in the tenth game against USC.
-Brown would be the player chosen to finish the game, but also start in the season finale against Stanford University, engineering a 17-11 upset win.
+Brown would be the player chosen to finish the game, but also start in the season finale against Stanford, engineering a 17-11 upset win.
 Bedford finished with 42-of-93 completions for 488 yards, 3 passing touchdowns and 5 interceptions.

 As a senior, he was converted into a wide receiver, leading the team with 39 receptions for 515 yards and 4 receiving touchdowns, while also having 7 carries for 53 yards (7.6-yard average).